swidjaja/accessibility/accessible-tabs/README.md

   - On ChromeVox, clicking on tab doesn't event make it selected.

 These are quite surprising results for me.
-- Somehow, using the `ul/li` actually make the screen reader interpration worse.
+- Somehow, using the `ul/li` actually make the screen reader's interpration worse.
 - On both Safari and Chrome, VO does not produce correct number of total tabs (BAD!)
 - On Chrome, VO announces every focused tab as `selected` (BAD!)
 - On ChromeVox, clicking on tab doesn't even work (YIPES!)